gbrdead/silo/README.md

 - The `textbook` and `syncless` implementations in the different languages are 100% equivalent and can be used for inter-runtime comparisons.
 - The best mostly non-blocking implementations can also be used for inter-runtime comparisons.
-- The `serial` implementations can be used for single-threaded comparisons.
+- The `serial` implementations can be used for single-threaded (i.e. single-core) comparisons.

 ### Unstable measurements